hmxmilohax/rb3-pc/README.md

 * ![A yellow square.](images/cust/smallyellow.png "Yellow Square") REQUIRED:
 	* **Change the Network Status to “Connected” as highlighted in the picture.
 If left on “Disconnected”, the game will freeze temporarily when browsing the song library.**
 * ![A teal square.](images/cust/smallteal.png "Teal Square") For online multiplayer:
 	* Enable **"Enable UPNP"** or **forward port 9103 (UDP) in your firewall.
-Don’t enable UPNP while port forwarding** as this can cause crashes.
+Don't enable UPNP while port forwarding** as this can cause crashes.
 	* **Join the \[[RBEnhanced Discord server](https://discord.gg/6rRUWXPYwb)\]** and **go to** the **[\[#gocentral-connecting\]](https://discord.com/channels/953085263008129064/1076031372185042984)** channel. **Follow the instructions for RPCS3**.
 Although the picture above includes details, this is subject to change, and you should **always refer to the \[[RBEnhanced Discord](https://discord.gg/6rRUWXPYwb)\] for** this **information**.
-While you’re there, you can also organize sessions with other players.
+While you're there, you can also organize sessions with other players.

 <br/>

 ## ADVANCED
 ![A screenshot of Rock Band 3's Advanced custom settings, showing "Exclusive Fullscreen Mode (Automatic (Default)), and Driver Wake-Up Delay (1µ) in green.](images/cust/advanced.png "Advanced")
 * ![A green square.](images/cust/smallgreen.png "Green Square"):
-	* **Change "Exclusive Fullscreen Mode" to "Prefer borderless fullscreen"** to prevent potential crashes and desync when changing program focus constantly.
+	* **Change "Exclusive Fullscreen Mode" to "Prefer borderless fullscreen"** to prevent potential crashes and audio desync when changing program focus constantly.
-	* Change "Driver Wake-up Delay" to "20µ" if you experience rare freezing after a few songs.
+	* **Change "Driver Wake-up Delay" to "20µ"** if you experience rare freezing after a few songs.
 Increase to "40µ" if it still happens.
 * ![A teal square.](images/cust/smallteal.png "Teal Square"):
+	* **Enable "Debug Console Mode"** - Rock Band 3 Deluxe can take advantage of higher memory access, leading to longer sessions with longer songs and increased stability.
-	* Adjust VBlank Frequency if you want a higher internal framerate.
+	* **Adjust VBlank Frequency** if you want a higher internal framerate.
 This can make it easier to hit notes, but can cause graphical instability and connection issues while online.
 It's best left alone.
 <br/>

 ## EMULATOR
 ![A screenshot of Rock Band 3's Emulator custom settings, showing "Show trophy popups", "Show PPU compilation hint", "Show Shader Compilation hint", "Start Games in fullscreen mode", "Use native user interface".](images/cust/emulator.png "Emulator")
 You can leave this as is if you want, but I would consider changing the following options:
 * ![A teal square.](images/cust/smallteal.png "Teal Square") Optional tweaks:
-	* “Show trophy popups” - Mimics the way Trophy notifications appeared on the PS3.
+	* **“Show trophy popups”** - Mimics the way Trophy notifications appeared on the PS3.
 I personally disable this as the game has its own pop-ups.
-	* “Show PPU compilation hint” - This creates a popup whenever RPCS3 is compiling units for the PPU.
+	* **“Show PPU compilation hint”** - This creates a popup whenever RPCS3 is compiling units for the PPU.
 This only comes up once as "Recompiler (LLVM)" in the CPU tab does this when launching the game.
-	* “Show shader compilation hint” - This creates a popup whenever RPCS3 is compiling shaders.
+	* **“Show shader compilation hint”** - This creates a popup whenever RPCS3 is compiling shaders.
 Whether you leave it on or not is up to you, but I should tell you what this means as it is important.
 When you run PS3 games, it has to compile shaders to “translate” the graphics from a PS3 format to a format your PC can work with. **The game will** appear to **stutter when this happens**. **This happens on ALL computer systems.
-When it finishes** compiling an effect, **it will usually never happen again**. **The** **best way to deal with this is** just **to** **play the game** as it will quickly go away.
+When it finishes** compiling an effect, **it will usually never happen again**. **The best way to deal with this is** just **to** **play the game** as it will quickly go away.
+You can also use Rock Band 3 Deluxe's Autoplay modifier to let it go through a few songs in a party shuffle and let it compile a decent amount of shaders.
-	* “Start games in Fullscreen mode” - Obviously just switches to Fullscreen when you start Rock Band 3.
+	* **“Start games in Fullscreen mode”** - Obviously just switches to Fullscreen when you start Rock Band 3.
 I personally enable this.
-	* “Use Native Interface” - Disabling this will remove RPCS3 notifications entirely while the game is launched.
+	* **“Use Native Interface”** - Disabling this will remove RPCS3 notifications entirely while the game is launched.

 That's the difficult part over with.